hafsaa30/CST2590-Smart-Parking-System/README.md

-# CST2590-IoT-System
+# CST2590-Smart-Parking-System
-Smart Parking IoT System
+This IoT system...